 “The breadcrumbs were smartly laid.
-They gave us enough time to participate in the activities, and then get ready for the next day,” said 1L Joel Brand, who was prepared to respond quickly (and correctly) when Professor Dodson called on him during a sample class.
+They gave us enough time to participate in the activities, and then get ready for the next day,” said one 1L, who was prepared to respond quickly (and correctly) when Professor Dodson called on him during a sample class.

 Incoming LLM Zeynep Hiziroglu said she was impressed with how accessible the professors were during the week.
 “Coming from Turkey, where students feel stressed about talking to a professor, I was amazed that here we are encouraged to talk to them, and they are not trying to avoid students,” she said.